 Credit by Examination: Matriculated students may earn college credit by examination for individual courses required in their program of study.
 Credit may be granted for satisfactory performance on externally administered examinations including, but not limited to, the College Level Examination Program (CLEP), the College Board's Advanced Placement (AP) Program, and comparable proficiency programs.
-Provost and Vice-President for Academic Affairs, in consultation with the appropriate Academic Dean and faculty member, will determine the equivalent content of an examination in relationship to a course offered by the College or one that would be acceptable on a transfer basis from another college.
+The appropriate Academic Dean shall be responsible for such evaluation.
+In cases of questionable value of content, the evaluation will be made by the Provost and Vice President for Academic Affairs in consultation with the appropriate Academic Dean and faculty member.
 Current students are advised to consult with an academic advisor prior to registering for examinations in order to select examinations that meet course requirements within their major.

-Learning through Career and Technical Programs at Secondary Institutions: Fulton-Montgomery Community College has written articulation agreements with a number of NYS Career and Technical Centers and secondary schools that enable students enrolled in career and technical programs to transfer to FM and earn college credit.
-Students who have enrolled at FM in a certificate or degree program related to their high school program within 2 years following high school graduation and have earned 12 semester hours of college credit at FM may be eligible for articulated credit.
-Students who are interested in applying for articulated credit should contact their high school guidance office or the appropriate secondary school teacher to request an articulation validation application.
-Final determination of credit to be awarded will be made by the appropriate FM department and Academic Dean after the school district/high school instructor has submitted the articulation validation application.
+Articulated Credit through Career and Technical Programs at Secondary Institutions: Fulton-Montgomery Community College has written articulation agreements with a number of NYS Career and Technical Centers and secondary schools that enable students enrolled in career and technical programs to transfer to FM and earn college credit.
+The final decision on awarding of articulated credit will be made by the Academic Dean consistent with the articulation agreement or in consultation with the instructor in the program concerned subject to the following conditions: